Submitted by Barrett Morgan ... on

 In college I stood up to study, do homework, pace around, invent things, it was a habit that I thoroughly enjoyed.

 While starting up the business I tried to find the most appropriate good looking desk I could find.
-It had curves, storage, and was a corner desk that acted like a mini L shaped desk.
+It had curves, storage, and was corner desk that acted like a mini L shaped desk.
 It worked great in our little 11x7 closet office.

 The problem with that little desk is that I sat all day long.
 I gained a good 15lbs after starting my own web design business.
 It wasn’t healthy.